mlech26l/neural_martingales/README.md

-# Supplementary code for the paper Learning Control Policies for Stochastic Systems with Reach-avoid Guarantees
+# Learning Control Policies for Region Stabilization in Stochastic Systems

 ## Requirements